FlyWheel Consultancy

 A tool is a chatbot that answers customer questions.
 A system is an agent that monitors support tickets, identifies churn signals, updates the CRM, alerts the CS team, and triggers a retention workflow.
 All without a human touching it.

-The difference is not sophistication.
-It is interconnection.
+The difference isn't sophistication.
+It's interconnection.

 When your sales agent detects a competitor mention in a call transcript, does that information reach your marketing team's content calendar?
 When a deal closes, does your onboarding agent automatically pull the implementation timeline from the proposal?
 When a customer's health score drops, does the system adjust your renewal forecast?